akirakianna/the-score/README.md

     })
 ```

+This request passes through our back-end router:

 ```js
 router.route('/favourites')
   .post(secureRoute, userController.addFavourite)
 ```

-This then actions the specified function in our user controller:
+Which then actions the specified function in our user controller:

 ```js
 function addFavourite(req, res) {